-Glaucoma is a group of eye conditions that damage the optic nerve, often due to increased pressure inside the eye.
-It develops gradually and is known as the “silent thief of sight” because it often has no symptoms until significant vision loss has occurred.
-Without early detection and treatment, glaucoma can lead to permanent blindness.
-Regular eye exams are key to catching it early.
+Glaucoma is a group of eye disorders that damage the optic nerve, often due to increased pressure inside the eye (intraocular pressure or IOP).
+It develops gradually and is known as the ‘silent thief of sight’ because it often has no symptoms until significant vision loss has occurred.
+If left untreated, glaucoma can lead to irreversible blindness.
+Regular eye check-ups are essential for early detection and prevention of vision loss.

 Certain factors can increase the likelihood of developing glaucoma, including: